ssdd445/Currency/README.md

 # Currency
-This is a test task
+This is a test task for Andela

+This contains Unit Testing and the rest of the code is done with RxSwift